70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The villas consist of the Apostolic Palace, the Barberini Garden, and the Pontifical Farm, all situated on the site of the ancient Roman city of Alba Longa.
 The area is a true oasis of tranquility and beauty, with lush gardens, art-filled palaces, and stunning views of Lake Albano.

-The villas represent a unique blend of history, art, and nature and offer visitors a glimpse into the opulent lifestyle of the papacy.
+The villas represent a unique blend of history, art, and nature and offer a glimpse into the opulent lifestyle of the papacy.
 Some of the most notable features of the villas include the Barberini Garden, a terraced garden filled with rare plants, fountains, and sculptures.

-When visiting the Pontifical Villas of Castel Gandolfo, explore the Barberini Garden, a true gem of Baroque landscape architecture.
+When visiting the Pontifical Villas of Castel Gandolfo, explore the Barberini Garden, a gem of Baroque landscape architecture.
 Also, don’t miss the stunning views of Lake Albano, which can be seen from various points throughout the villas.

 A remarkable fact about the Pontifical Villas of Castel Gandolfo is that in 2014, Pope Francis opened the villas to the public for the first time, making them accessible to visitors worldwide.